GeneralProducts/day-of-code/_posts/2018-09-09-get-started.md

 {% endhighlight%}

 > <span class="content__learn-more">Troubleshoot<span>
-* If the server "hangs" at "Generating...", press `ctrl+C` and rerun the command as `jekyll serve --trace` to see what the error is.
+* If the server "hangs" at "Generating...", press `ctrl+c` on Windows, `cmd+c` on Mac, and re-run the command as `jekyll serve --trace` to see what the error is.

 ## View the code running in a browser